 Use level 2 well

 Level-2 is a tool provided by many online brokers, including Day Trade the World (DTTW).
 The tool usually shows the movement of bid and ask prices of a stock.
-As we wrote before, this data can help you know when to buy or short a stock.

 Use time and sales